 Of course, greatly more has been written about child giftedness and the above represents an oversimplification, but it is beyond the scope of this article to go into extensive detail on this.

-What Kind Of Characteristics Might Gifted Children Have?
+What Kind Of Characteristics A Gifted Child Posses?

-It is useful to provide a list of the main characteristics that researchers (eg Webb 1993, 2007) have typically found gifted children to possess.
+It is useful to provide a list of the main characteristics that researchers (eg Webb 1993, 2007) have typically found a gifted child to possess.
 These are as follows:

 – high level of interest in, and curiosity about, a large range of topics / a seemingly insatiable thirst for knowledge and understanding / always asking questions